FuriouZz/blog/content/posts/2024-01-02/index.md

 In my spare time, I love reading articles, writing codes and experimenting new concepts.
 Projects after projects, most of the time, everything falls in forgetting.

-For these reason, I decided to create a blog.
-This is an opportunity to discipline myself into regular writings.
+For these reasons, I decided to create a blog.
+I see it as an opportunity to discipline myself into regular writings.
 I want to organise my thought, improve my writing skills and share my projects.

 That being said, let's start this journey with this first article.